accessiblecommunity/accessiblecommunity.github.io/astro/src/content/team/marriah-barnett.md

 ---
 name: Marriah Barnett
-title: Board Chair
+roles:
-tags:
+  default: Board Chair
-  - board
+  board: Board Chair
-picture: ../../images/team/Marriah.png
+picture: ../../images/team/marriah.png
 ---

 Marriah is a corporate leader with a background in designing and executing complex, transformational, business improvement initiatives.
 Marriah is currently a Manager within Baltimore Gas & Electric’s technical services division.
 Marriah was the founding president of the Network of Exelon Women Baltimore chapter; a women-focused employee resource group organized to support the professional development of Exelon employees in the Baltimore.